 These days, we just don’t spend as much time outdoors.

 But the good news is, you can reverse this trend.
-In your Early Years setting, one of the best ways to do this is by bringing your little ones out into the garden.
+In your early education setting, one of the best ways to do this is by bringing your little ones out into the garden.
 Whether you're a veteran green thumb or just beginning with a humble patch of dirt, it's one of the most enriching outdoor activities you can give to children.

 What are the benefits of gardening with children?